 4. Bushnell Team Primos The Truth

-This is a fantastic unit for the price, and the bushnell team primos doesnt dissapoint.
+This is a fantastic unit for the price, and the Bushnell team primos doesn’t disappoint.
 Bushnell got together with the guys at team primos and they delivered a product that is great for bow hunters.
 The unit has 4x magnification, Angle Range Compensation (ARC) and an angle measurement tool that will help you get the perfect shot every time!
 The unit ranges from 7-850 yards with an accuracy of +/- 1 yard.
 The unit also has a rainproof cover, which I have found invaluable at times when the weather just is not going my way and the rangefinder can get a little slick and hard to hold.
-Not with this unit though – the rangefinder is plenty easy to grip and range in with one hand, no matter the weather.
+Not with this unit through – the rangefinder is plenty easy to grip and range in with one hand, no matter the weather.

 5. Bushnell BowHunter Chuck Adams Edition

 This is another great rangefinder entry for Bushnell and is the predecessor to the team primos version discussed above.
 Bushnell teamed up with legendary bow hunter Chuck Adams to develop this unit and make sure that they included everything that just about any bow hunter could want.
 Well, I’m here to tell you that they did not disappoint at all.

 This is a great product and was made to help bow hunters increase accuracy when shooting.
 To that end, it comes with ARC technology and a “shoot like” distance, which is based on shot angle that will improve your accuracy.
 It has a great “bow mode” up to 99 yards that gives you line of sight, angle, and true distance.
 Past 99 yards though, those features disappear, but the unit is still accurate up to 850 yards off of something reflective, and up to 200 yards on a deer.
 It has high-quality lenses, and 4x magnification.